-Whether you are planning a pandemic elopement, are simply shy in front of big groups, or crave a small intimate celebration of love, the micro wedding is for you!
+Whether you are planning a pandemic elopement, are simply shy in front of big groups, or crave a small intimate celebration of love, the micro-wedding is for you!
 When hosting a limited number of guests and having a short ceremony and reception, you may be questioning which components to include to make your condensed wedding feel enchanting.
 Sweet treats have always played a special part in celebrations, but wedding cakes serve more purpose than simply cutting and serving.
-It's symbolic and traditional, makes for fun couple photos, can be an eye-catching custom part of your décor, and is one of the most anticipated parts for your wedding guests!
+The cake cutting is symbolic and traditional, makes for fun photos, can be an eye-catching custom part of your décor, and is one of the most anticipated parts for your wedding guests!
 Even with a downsized wedding, there are multiple dessert options to consider.
 Read on to see my favorite micro-wedding cake and dessert options!

 The Mini Two-Tier